narcecl/portfolio-2025/src/content/work/en/falabella-financiero.md

 lang: 'en'
 ---

-- Front-end Developer for Banco Falabella’s public website (Chile, Mexico, Peru, and Colombia).
-- Supported the development and maintenance of the new React component library for Peru and Chile.
+I participated in the development of Banco Falabella's public website for Chile, Mexico, Peru, and Colombia, ensuring consistency and optimization.
+I supported the creation and maintenance of the React component library for Peru and Chile, as well as optimizing code and semantics to improve performance and accessibility.
-- Contributed to site optimization and performance improvements, focusing on code quality and semantics.